LarsingDash/BlockyEngine/README.md

 ## Installation

 To run the Blocky Engine, download this project from GitHub and have CLion installed (or any other IDE that supports CMake).
-Open the project using either a MinGW toolchain configuration.
+Open the project using a MinGW toolchain configuration.
 When cloning the engine it should, on its own, be able to download the dependencies it needs.
 If it is not able to download everything, then see below to configure it.